 What we like: It’s nice that these are chewable.
 Sometimes you don’t want to choke down a horse pill.
 The combination of tryptophan (5-HTP) and melatonin is also quite effective.
 And there are no GMOs or food allergens.

 Flaws: The maker is not a household name.
-They also contain sugar, so they’re not for diabetics.
+They also contain sugar, so they’re not for people with diabetes.

 9. Zhou Driftoff Premium Sleep Aid

 What we like: We appreciate the well-rounded ingredient list and the inclusion of tryptophan and GABA to aid in relaxation.
-We also appreciate that they’re made in an FDA certified facility.
+We also appreciate that it’s made in an FDA certified facility.